-Statistical Analyses.
-Statistical analyses were performed using the Statistical Package for the Social Sciences (SPSS) Statistics for Windows version 21.0 (IBM Corporation, Armonk, NY, USA).
+Statistical analyses were performed using the IBM SPSS Statistics for Windows version 21.0 (IBM Corp., Armonk, NY, USA).
 Data were expressed as frequencies and percentages.
-Genotype frequencies in the patient and control groups were compared using the ζ^2 test.
-Odds ratios (ORs) with 95% confidence intervals (CIs) were calculated to examine the effect of the S128R polymorphism on breast cancer susceptibility in non carriers of the BRCA1/2 mutations.
+Genotype frequencies in the patient and control groups were compared using the chi-square test.
+Odds ratios (ORs) with 95% confidence intervals (CIs) were calculated to examine the effect of S128R polymorphism on breast cancer susceptibility in BRCA1/2 mutation non-carriers.
 A p value of <0.05 was considered statistically significant.